 If you’re looking to become qualified as an academic manager, or if you have moved into this type of role and are looking for more support and knowledge in your new job, the IH Director of Studies Course is for you.

-If you’re more experienced already in the role of an academic manager, the course offers the chance to see what happens around the world, in other schools, where DOSes in different locations share how they deal with very similar situations to ones you experience.
-The course allows you to share ideas and to learn from different perspectives.
+Or maybe you are experienced already in the role of an academic manager, but would like to see what happens in other schools, and learn and share with DOSes from different locations about how they deal with very similar situations to ones you experience.

-- Running a small school and need support and guidance on how to manage and implement systems in your managerial position;
+- If you are running a small school and need support and guidance on how to manage and implement systems in your managerial position;

-- If you would like to become a manager and want to first explore in depth the theory and common practices for what makes a good Director of Studies;
+- If you would like to become a manager and want to first explore in depth the theory and best practices needed to be a good Director of Studies;

 To apply for this course, you should be an experienced teacher, preferably with a diploma qualification.
-You do not need to have been an academic manager to take this course.
+You do not need to be an academic manager to take this course.
 It is desirable that you are working in an ELT context whilst taking the course, so that you experiment with some of the techniques, and also comment in the discussion forums.